dabit3/aws-amplify-workshop-react/README.md

 amplify push
 ```

+- Do you want to update code for your updated GraphQL API: __Y__
+- Do you want to generate GraphQL statements (queries, mutations and subscription) based on your schema types? __Y__

 Now, the operations associated with this field will only be accessible by the creator of the item.

 To test it out, try creating a new user & accessing a note from another user.